 Young's economic stature advanced him to local politics on the Democratic ticket.
 He was elected City Treasurer of Jersey City (1865-1870) and Jersey City alderman (1872-1873).
-In 1874, Young was elected to the Hudson County Board of Chosen Freeholders (now Commissioners) and in 1876 became its first director-at-large.
+In 1874, Young was elected to the Hudson County Board of Chosen Freeholders (now Commissioners), and in 1876 became its first director-at-large.
 He was a member of the Democratic State Committee for several years.
-In 1887, he was appointed to the Tax Adjustment Commission and two years later New Jersey Railroad Director for a four-year term.
+In 1887, he was appointed to the Tax Adjustment Commission and two years later as New Jersey Railroad Director for a four-year term.

 In 1892, Young unsuccessfully sought the Democratic nomination for governor with the support of the Hudson County Democratic Party delegation at the convention in Trenton.
 However, his candidacy was upset by the nomination of Supreme Court Justice George T. Werts for the post placed by Hudson County prosecutor Charles H. Winfield.

-Winfield had failed to be elected as a member of the Hudson County delegation to the convention but attended by proxy for an absentee delegate.
+Winfield had failed to be elected as a member of the Hudson County delegation to the convention but attended by proxy as an absentee delegate.
 Werts, a former state senator whose election Young had opposed, had moved to Jersey City from Morristown.
 He lived in a mansion on Crescent Avenue, the present site of Lincoln High School.
 Werts was elected New Jersey governor (1893-1896).
 Political pundits hold that ex-United States Senator James Smith, New Jersey Governor Leon Abbett, and Congressman Allan L. McDermott orchestrated Young's defeat.

-According to local historian, J. Owen Grundy, "it was no secret that "boss" Bob Davis . . . took his orders from E.F.C.
+According to local historian J. Owen Grundy, "It was no secret that "boss" Bob Davis . . . took his orders from E.F.C.
 Young.
 So powerful had he become that he forced Davis to name his son-in-law George T. Smith as Democratic nominee for Mayor in 1901" (Typescript 3).
-Davis reportedly did not reveal the first name of the "Smith" candidate for mayor, which led some to believe that Robert Smith, a former army colonel, was running for the office.
+Davis reportedly did not reveal the first name of the "Smith" candidate for mayor, which led some to believe that Robert Smith, a former army colonel, was running for office.
 The deception caused Democrats and Republicans to vote for the Republican candidate Mark Fagan in the local election.